 The beauty of joining a sorority is that you have endless ways to involve yourself.
-Maybe you consider yourself a social girl who wants to go to every mixer or maybe you are someone who loves to volunteer in charities.
+Maybe you consider yourself a social girl who wants to go to every mixer (Psst–see our guide to popular mixer themes for a sneak peek of what’s coming) or maybe you are someone who loves to volunteer in charities.
 Either way, you can easily find your place in any sorority.

 If you’ve decided a sorority is for you and you’re trying to pick your top choice, I have some advice: Disregard the sorority rankings (frat boys decide those anyway) and choose that sorority that you feel the most comfortable in.
 Which brings us to…

 It’s finally rush week…what do I wear…what do I say… what are the sorority girls thinking about me?!

 Don’t worry!
 Every girl is nervous during this week.
 The amount of conversations I had with different sorority girls who said they were more nervous than me were countless.